thaibault/storelocator/readme.md

 <!--|deDE:Paket-Management und Modul-Komposition-->
 ### Package managed and module bundled

-If you are using npm as package manager and/or a module bundler you can simply add this tool to your **package.json** as dependency:
+If you are using npm as package manager you can simply add this tool to your **package.json** as dependency:
 <!--deDE:
-    Nutzt du npm als Paket-Manager und/oder hast einen Module-Bundler, dann solltest du einfach deine <strong>package.json</strong> erweitern:
+    Nutzt du npm als Paket-Manager, dann solltest du einfach deine
+    <strong>package.json</strong> erweitern:
 -->

     #!JSON